How Do You Record a Podcast: 3 Proven Methods to Use

 How to Record a Podcast Remotely

-1. Choose and install a remote recording software: Not all software supports remote recording, so choose platforms like Alitu and Spotify for Podcasters.
+1. Choose and install remote recording software: Not all podcast software supports remote recording, so choose platforms like Alitu and Spotify for Podcasters.
+Using dedicated software is usually the best way to record a podcast remotely because each participant can record higher-quality audio separately.

-3. Invite Guests: Send your guests an invitation link from your software, asking them to join the show.
+3. Invite your guests: Send your guests an invitation link from your recording software so they can join the session.

 How to Record a Podcast on Zoom

-3. Set up your mics and headphones: While you can opt to record using Zoom’s default mics, external mics and headphones elevate your sound quality.
+3. Set up your mics and headphones: While Zoom’s default mic settings can work, using an external microphone and headphones will give you much cleaner audio.

 How to Record a Video Podcast

-Follow these 4 steps to record a studio-quality video podcast:
+Follow these 4 steps to handle podcast video recording more smoothly:

 1. Set Up Your Camera(s) and Light